In video, girl begs mother for quiet after Castile shooting

 MINNEAPOLIS (AP) — In the moments after a Minnesota police officer fatally shot Philando Castile, his handcuffed girlfriend began screaming in the back of a patrol car as her 4-year-old daughter begged her to stop.

-The Star Tribune reports squad car video from the July 2016 shooting shows Diamond Reynolds and her daughter in the cruiser.
-The girl can be heard telling her mother to stop swearing because “I don’t want you to get shooted.”
+Squad car video from the July 2016 shooting shows Diamond Reynolds and her daughter in the cruiser, the Star Tribune reported Wednesday.
+In the video, the young girl repeatedly told her mother to keep quiet.

-The video was among thousands of files released by the Minnesota Bureau of Criminal Apprehension.
-St. Anthony police officer Jeronimo Yanez was acquitted Friday of manslaughter in Castile’s death.
+“Mom, please stop cussing and screaming cause I don’t want you to get shooted,” the girl said.
+Reynolds responded by asking for a kiss.

-Castile was shot following a traffic stop in the St. Paul suburb of Falcon Heights after informing Yanez he had a gun.
-Yanez testified that Castile ignored his commands and he feared for his life.
+“I can keep you safe,” the girl told Reynolds at one point.
+“It’s OK,” Reynolds said before the girl begins to cry.

 Most Read Stories